-If good rankings with internet search engines like Google and Bing are important to your business — especially if there are competing web sites in your niche — you need a visibility strategy for your web presence.
+If good rankings with internet search engines like Google and Bing are important to your business — especially if there are competitors in your niche — you need a visibility strategy for your web sites.

 And you need to track your rankings over time in order to make informed course corrections.
 Why such vigilance?
 The internet is a shifting landscape, including how close to the top your site appears in search results.
 After all, whenever another site in your niche alters its content or SEO and moves up or down in the rankings, it can affect the ranking of your site, too.